beatussum/eselect-hypr-dotfiles/SECURITY.md

 # Security policy

-I (@beatussum) try to take the security of my softwares seriously.
+I try to take the security of my softwares seriously.
 If you believe you have found a security vulnerability in `eselect-hypr-dotfiles`, please report it to me as described below.

 ## Reporting security vulnerabilities